-No. With a signed Privacy Release form, the Congressman's staff can obtain information about the status of a return or a taxpayer's individual tax account.
+No. With a signed Privacy Release form, the Congressman's staff CAN obtain information about the status of a return or a taxpayer's individual tax account.
+When filling out your Privacy Release form for the IRS, please add the tax year in question.
+The IRS requires that the tax year be specifically noted on the Privacy Release Form.
 Although congressional staff are not trained to directly assist in the preparation of returns or claims, if you are 60 years old or older, a member of the armed forces, or a low income taxpayer, you may qualify for free tax assistance programs.

 Where can I call for local tax assistance?

 The Portland IRS office can be reached at (503) 265-3501.

 You may also call (503) 265-3591.
 This will put you through to the Taxpayer Advocate Service.
 This is department within the IRS whose employees assist taxpayers who are experiencing economic harm, who are seeking help in resolving tax problems that have not been resolved through normal channels, or who believe that an IRS system or procedure is not working as it should.

 Why do I have to pay taxes?